azimuth-cloud/azimuth/README.md

 The reason we use Python 3.3 is that it is the latest version for which a `mod_wsgi` package currently exists in the IUS Community repository.

-To install Python 3.3 and pip in CentOS 6.x, the following can be used:
+To install Python 3.3 in CentOS 6.x, the following can be used:

 ```sh
 sudo yum install https://dl.iuscommunity.org/pub/ius/stable/CentOS/6/x86_64/ius-release-1.0-14.ius.centos6.noarch.rpm